 Covestro is committed to sustainable production

 Covestro operates around 50 production sites in Europe, Asia, and the USA.
 The global orientation is the foundation for the company's success.
-However, the materials manufacturer has its roots in Germany, where over 7,600 employees work.
-At its seven sites in Leverkusen, Dormagen, Krefeld-Uerdingen, Brunsbüttel, Meppen, Bomlitz and Markt Bibart, materials are produced for important branches of industry – for example, for the automotive and construction industries as well as for the electrical and electronics industry.
+However, the materials manufacturer has its roots in Germany, where more than 7,800 employees work.
+At its six sites in Leverkusen, Dormagen, Krefeld-Uerdingen, Brunsbüttel, Meppen und Bomlitz, materials are produced for important branches of industry – for example, for the automotive and construction industries as well as for the electrical and electronics industry.

 Covestro has a broad base in Germany: Its production sites have both smaller plants for regional purposes and world-scale plants that serve the needs of global customers efficiently and reliably.
 Covestro always keeps a close eye on the technological optimization of its plants and processes: Here, quality, efficiency, and safety in production are given top priority.